Nidzoki/Web-App_Programming_Project/README.md

 # Web-app programming course project

 This was a project which tested my HTML, CSS and JavaScript skills which I acquired in this course.
-I had to follow some tasks which I had to implement in the final solution.
+I had to solve some tasks which I had to implement in the final solution.

 ## Project composition